 Finite element analysis (FEA) of cold-formed structures plays an increasingly important role in engineering practice, as it is relatively inexpensive and time efficient compared with physical experiments, especially when a parametric study of cross-section geometries is involved.
 Furthermore, it is difficult to investigate the effects of geometric imperfections and residual stresses of structural members experimentally.
-Therefore, FEA is more economical than physical experimental results.
+Therefore, FEA is more economical than physical experiments, provided that the finite element model (FEM) is accurate.
+Hence, it is necessary to verify the FEM with experimental results.
 In general, FEA is a powerful tool in predicting the ultimate loads and complex failure modes of cold-formed structural members.
 In addition, local and overall geometric imperfections, residual stresses and material non-linearity can be included in the FEM.